upkie/new_agent/README.md

 - Create a new repository from this template.
 - Search for the string "XXX": it indicates template values to configure, such as the project name.
-- Adapt the spines to taste, for instance with custom observers.
+- Implement your agent in the ``agent`` directory.
-- Implement your agent in the agent directory.
+- Optional: adapt the spines in the ``spines`` directory, for instance with custom observers.

 ## Usage